 How to Teach in India

-We highly recommend getting qualified and trained and considering India as a teaching destination, this is also a great opportunity to explore and see more of this exciting destination.
+People come from all over the world to teach English in India which has a booming esl market.
+We highly recommend considering India as a teaching destination, this is a great opportunity to explore and see more of this exciting country.

-Teaching in India will be a facsinating cultural experience, you will learn more about the country people which are from various different religions and faiths including Buddhism, Christianity, Hinduism, Islam and Sikhism.
+Working in India as a language teacher in India will be a facsinating cultural experience, you will learn more about the country people which are from various different religions and faiths including Buddhism, Christianity, Hinduism, Islam and Sikhism.
 You might not know that India was a British colony up until 1947 and this country now has one of the strongest economies in the world.
-If you would like to teach abroad then think about choosing India as your destination.

 Top Tips For Getting TEFL Jobs in India

-You can find paid English teaching jobs at schools, colleges, universities and at language schools.
+You can find teaching jobs at schools, colleges, universities and at language schools.
 There is also a demand for private lessons, local people need English to enhance their careers and education.
-There are also internships where you can gain work experience and also a wide range of volunteer teaching work.
+There are also teaching internships and volunteer programs in India where you can gain work experience and make a difference.
 International schools also hire newly qualified teachers.

 Popular Places to Teach

 You can find English teaching jobs throughout the country but our best advice is to head to large population locations like Delhi, Kolkata, Kerela and Ahmedabad.
-There is no perfect time of the year to find English teaching jobs in India, you can apply for positions all year round.
+There is no perfect time of the year to find work and you can apply for positions all year round.

 How to Apply